ges-na/prisonbookproject/README.md

 ## Changelog
 2025-11-21
-* Added GitHub Action for daily database backup to AWS (pg_dump .sql format to S3 bucket)
+* Added daily database backup to AWS (GitHub Action to pg_dump .sql format to S3 bucket)
-* Tested backup and restore database
+* Tested restore from backup locally and on Fly

 2025-08-19
 * Add filters to People table